Venti-Bear/RoboRunner_Xeon/README.md

 *screenshots of Megaman X's starter stage and Sting Chameleon boss respectively*

+I aspire to reach something as classic as the X series and will endeavor to create something going in that direction.

 ## Getting Started
 To get started with the project, you'll need [Unity 2022.2.21f1](https://unity.com/) or later.
 Clone the repo and open the project in Unity to start exploring.